Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Introduction

 \section{Introduction}

+Multi‑layer feed‑forward neural networks were applied to the solution of differential equations \citep{dissanayake1994neural, MEADE199419, van1995neural} a few years after they were established as universal approximators \citep{hornik1989multilayer}.
+With rapid advances in the field of machine learning—driven by improvements in both hardware and software platforms—this original idea has been revitalized in the form of physics‑informed neural networks (PINNs) \citep{raissi2019pinn}, which have since seen widespread adoption across a broad range of scientific and engineering disciplines \citep{Karniadakis2021}.

+PINNs and their various extensions have been applied to several classes of PDEs and, with limited success, to the incompressible Navier–Stokes equations.
+However, to date, there has been no successful demonstration of solving incompressible flow equations using neural networks in a purely unsupervised fashion — without auxiliary (labeled) data, pre-training on labeled flow solutions, or analytical reference solutions — analogous to conventional finite‑difference or finite‑volume solvers.
+We attribute this gap to the absence of flow‑solution algorithms specifically tailored for neural‑network implementations.
+To address this limitation, we introduce a neural‑network‑based method for solving the incompressible flow equations without any such dependencies.

-Simulation of high–Reynolds-number incompressible flows over complex geometries has long been a central focus of computational fluid dynamics.
-Numerous schemes based on finite-difference and finite-volume discretizations have been developed and widely applied to both canonical and industrial flow configurations.
-These approaches differ fundamentally from methods designed for high-speed compressible flows.
-Their success hinges critically on enforcing a divergence-free velocity field through the solution of a Poisson equation for the pressure or a pressure-correction variable.
-An equation for pressure can be derived by taking the divergence of the momentum equations and forcing the velocity field to be solenoidal.
-Although a streamfunction–vorticity formulation can bypass the need to calculate pressure field explicitly, such formulations are practically limited to two-dimensional flows.
+The simulation of high‑Reynolds-number incompressible flows over complex geometries has long been, and continues to be, a central focus of computational fluid dynamics (CFD).
+The success of incompressible flow solvers depends critically on strict enforcement of a divergence-free velocity field through the solution of a Poisson equation for the pressure or a pressure-correction variable.
+Although a streamfunction–vorticity formulation can bypass the need to calculate the pressure field explicitly, such formulations are practically limited to two-dimensional flows.
 Consequently, most three-dimensional solvers employ the primitive-variable form of the Navier–Stokes equations.
+Conventional incompressible flow solvers — including projection methods \citep{chorin1968projection, Temam1969, Kim1985}, pressure-correction methods \citep{patankar1972, issa1986piso}, and spectral element formulations \citep{karniadakis_incompressible_1991} — share this common algorithmic feature, and a comprehensive analysis of their implementations and implications for numerical accuracy can be found in \citet{guermond_review_projection}.